-Rehabilitating Time The plan was to recover Time by using a semi-classical approximation of a fundamentally timeless quantum mechanics theory in configuration space.
-Mathematically, before all else we need to find a way to breath life into the configuration space propagator, $W(q_1, q_2)$, by defining a second configuration other than any present configuration, 'now'.
+For the ordering of configurations, mathematically, before all else we needed to find a way to breath life into the configuration space propagator, $W(q_1, q_2)$, by defining a second configuration other than any present configuration, 'now'.

 This first step was accomplished by defining a preferred configuration q^ , playing a role similar to the quantum mechanical 'vacuum'.
 It is preferred in that it is the most structureless point of reduced configuration space, and it is also the configuration representing the "pointiest corner" of configuration space.
 The precise choice of q^ depends both on the topology of the spatial manifold M and on the relational symmetry group at hand.
 For the case of $M = S^3$ and the symmetry group $\text{Diff}(M) \ltimes \mathcal{C}, q^$ is represented by (the orbit of) the round metric on S^3 .